Use of technology for political activity

 A website is a form of communication.
 If something were to be posted on the University’s website that favored or opposed a candidate for public office or solicited financial or other support for a candidate, it likely would constitute prohibited political activity.
 It is the same as if the University distributed printed material, or made oral statements or broadcasts that favored or opposed a candidate.
 In addition, the University’s website may not be used to influence legislation.

 Similarly, individuals may not use the technological resources of the University for political purposes in a manner that suggests the University itself is participating in campaign activity or influencing legislation.
 Faculty and staff also should refrain from use of University e-mail for political campaigning, campaign fund-raising, or influencing legislation.

 Other political activity

-In using University resources with respect to other political activity, individuals and groups should take care to make it clear that when expressing political views they are speaking only for themselves and not for the University.
+Unless otherwise provided in RRR Section 1.4 or other University policy, University resources typically may not be used with respect to political activity.
+To the extent use is permitted, however, individuals and groups should take care to make it clear that when expressing political views they are speaking only for themselves and not for the University.
+Non-partisan educational activity is typically acceptable.
+Questions regarding the use of University resources with respect to political activity may be directed to the Office of the General Counsel.
 Non-partisan educational activity is acceptable.